Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-3.md

 Now let's create implementation classes of order-application-service.

 ## 19-012 Implementing input ports in Order Application Service
+We use data mappers to create domain objects from input DTOs and vice versa.
+In domain driven terms, you may see these as the factory because we delegate the object conversion and creation operations to these mapper classes(like OrderDataMapper).

+Note: As you can see in `OrderCreateCommandHandler`'s `createOrder` method, we have skipped the event firing step.
+After creating the order, we want to fire an event to trigger payment process in payment service.
+There, we have saved the order into persistent store, but we also need to fire the OrderCreatedEvent that is returned from the domain core module.
+Remember that saving into local DB and firing the event operations should be atomic.
+To make these ops atomic, we will use saga along with outbox pattern.

+Note: We should first save the order into local DB and THEN fire the event, but the other way around(first firing the event and then saving into local DB), could lead to inconsistent state.
+So before publishing an event, if we wanna make sure that the changes are committed into the persistent store in the local DB, we have two options.

 ## 20-013 Implementing message publisher in Order Application Service to fire the events
 ## 21-014 Implementing Order Track Command Handler